 This beautiful loch presents you with the perfect holiday location, set right in the middle of one of Scotland’s most idyllic and unspoilt areas.
-I have driven around the loch many times on my way north and I always leave home much earlier than I need to, because I find it difficult not to stop and admire the fabulous views.
+I have driven around the loch many times on my way north, and I always leave home at least an hour earlier than I need to, because I find it difficult not to stop and admire the fabulous views.

 Less than 30 miles from Glasgow, holidaying here gives you the opportunity to enjoy the beautiful scenery, towns and villages in the area, the convenience of being close to the city, and you’ll find many excellent hotels and guest houses around the loch.